xqyet/2w2t.frontend/README.md

 # Design

- ---> 2w2t was built to feel instant on load and snappy during edits.
-The main tricks:
+> [!NOTE]
+> **2w2t** was built to feel instant on chunk loading and snappy during edits.
+I've released easy to use scripts to paste into your console to interact with the world around you.
+These are just examples however, as I encourage users to modify and innovate their own ideas to interact with my infinite webpage.

 ### Canvas-only rendering
 No thousands of DOM nodes.
 Everything is drawn to a single `<canvas>`, which keeps layout/paint overhead tiny.